2022-2023 Undergraduate & Graduate Catalog [In Progress]

 Eligibility for the Program

 - Student has not performed well in a major they have selected (abandoned major) and wishes to change or has already changed to a different major (new major).
+Student must still have 30 credits left to complete prior to graduation and must have a cumulative GPA of 2.700 or less.
 Additional eligibility criteria apply as described in the following section.

 - Student must demonstrate, through developing an academic plan in consultation with a professional advisor, how they intend to progress in a new major.